flowersteam/TeachMyAgent/TeachMyAgent/doc/documentation.md

 > **_WARNING:_**  This will download a zip weighting approximayely 4.5GB.
 Then, our script will extract the zip file in `TeachMyAgent/data`.
 Once extracted, results will weight approximately 15GB.
 ----

+## Use visualization notebooks
-1- Launch a jupyter server:
+1. Launch a jupyter server:
 ```
 cd notebooks;
 jupyter notebook
 ```

-2- Open our `Results_analysis.ipynb` notebook for graphs (i.e. figures in our paper) 3- Open our `Book_keeping_analysis.ipynb` notebook for test set and curriculum analysis 4- Open our `Policies_visualization.ipynb` notebook to visualize policies learned
+2. Open our `Results_analysis.ipynb` notebook for graphs (i.e. figures in our paper)

+3. Open our `Book_keeping_analysis.ipynb` notebook for test set and curriculum analysis

+4. Open our `Policies_visualization.ipynb` notebook to visualize policies learned

 # Code structure